 If you want to reach your target market with social ads, lookalike audiences are an easy way to reach more people who share characteristics with your best customers.

 Now that you know who’s already interacting with your business and buying your products or services, it’s time to see who’s engaging with the competition.

-4. Be clear about the value of your product or service
+Step 4.
+Clarify the value of your product or service

 This comes down to the key distinction all marketers must understand between features and benefits.
 You can list the features of your product all day long, but no one will be convinced to buy from you unless you can explain the benefits.